Woman held in Poland for adding LGBT symbol to revered icon

-WARSAW, Poland (AP) — A protest is planned in Poland later Tuesday after police held for a few hours an Amnesty International activist on allegations she desecrated the country’s most-revered Catholic icon by adding the LGBT rainbow colors to its halos.
+WARSAW, Poland (AP) — A protest is planned in Poland later Tuesday after police held for a few hours a human rights activist on allegations she desecrated the country’s most-revered Catholic icon by adding the LGBT rainbow colors to its halos.

 Interior Minister Joachim Brudzinski said on Twitter that the woman was detained Monday in the central city of Plock and would hear charges over the desecration of the icon of Mother of God of Czestochowa.

-Note: This story was earlier corrected to say Podlesna is not Amnesty International activist, but a human rights activist.